Why your Amazon package could cost more next month

 “Our selling partners are incredibly important to us, and this is not a decision we made lightly,” Amazon said in a letter to sellers affected by the price hike.
 “The entire industry sees increases in fulfillment and logistics costs during the holiday peak period due to the concentrated volume of shipments.
 We have previously absorbed these cost increases, but seasonal expenses are reaching new heights.”

 An Amazon spokesperson told Nexstar it’s the first time the company has implemented such a fee.
-The company said that even with the temporary surcharge, its fulfillment services are faster and cheaper that services provided by their competitors.
+The company said that even with the temporary surcharge, its fulfillment services are faster and cheaper than services provided by its competitors.

 Even as we continue to hear news of rising prices on goods and services across sectors, there is hope we may have seen the worst of it.
 Inflation eased in July as energy prices tumbled.

-Note: Editor’s note: This story has been updated to include additional comments from Amazon.